 For those of you who read my blog, A Theatre Buff Reviews, you will know that I comment rather than formally review (and that makes me think I should call the blog A Theatre Buff Comments!).
 I do that for a few reasons:

 - I only comment on theatre I have enjoyed and would urge others to see;

 - My comments are a thank you to the playwrights, actors and producers whose work has given me pleasure.

 - If I were to monetize my site, which I will not do, I would be obliged to write a formal review.
 A comment is my way of recognising the excellence I have encountered.

-I propose in this inaugural piece to comment on books in a similar vein.
+I propose in this piece, and subsequent ones, to comment on books in a similar vein.
 Many of these comments will be brief because there have been several months between the reading and the writing.

 While each of the books I comment on is different one from the other, they are similar in that the author writes from a perspective of passionate engagement with an issue that exists in the world.
 And I like that.
 If your reading preferences lean toward brain candy, there will be none here.
 Even though the books are fiction, I came away from each of them with a deep awareness and understanding of the issue that compelled the author to put fingers to keyboard.

 Over the past few months, there were books that stood out:

 The Left Handed Dinner Party by Myrl Coulter is a compilation of linked short stories.
 Each is crisply written and emotionally evocative.
 The characters feel familiar, like the family we have known forever or the friendships we have maintained for decades.
 There are the stories we hide and the stories we share.
 Coulter has revealed all.

 Women Talking by Miriam Toews is an imagined two-day conversation amongst a group of Mennonite women who have been the victims of the Bolivian “ghost” rapes.
 The women must decide one of three options: do nothing; stay and fight; leave.
 Their courage in the face of their constraints is formidable.